-The Arkansas Natural Resources Commission (Commission) is the State's water resources planning and management agency.
-The Commission is responsible for state level planning, management, and protection of our groundwater resources.
-This is accomplished through monitoring of aquifer water levels and water quality, the implementation of best management practices (BMPs), conservation, enforcement of the proper construction of water wells, and education.
-These goals are accomplished through a strong working with the public and with other agencies.
-The Commission's Groundwater Management and Protection Programs are summarized below.
+The Arkansas Natural Resources Commission is the State's water resources planning and management agency.
+The Commission is responsible for state-level planning, management, and protection of our groundwater resources.
+This is accomplished through monitoring aquifer water levels and water quality, implementing best management practices (BMPs), conservation, enforcing the proper construction of water wells, and education.
+The Commission works closely with other state and federal agencies to monitor a dynamic water well network of approximately 1000 sites for water level and water-quality information.
+The NRD's Groundwater Management and Protection Programs are summarized below.

-For more information about groundwater contact:
+For more information contact:

-Jim Battreal, Geology Supervisor
+Blake Forrest, Geology Supervisor

 Arkansas Department of Agriculture

-Natural Resources Division
+Natural Resources Divison

-Little Rock, AR 72205
+10421 W. Markham St., Little Rock, AR 72205

-Phone: (501) 682-3904 Fax: (510) 682-3991
+Phone (501) 682-3904 Fax (501) 682-3991